-T able of Contents 4 In troduction 8 A Overview of ESSER and GEER Funds 9 A-1.
+Table of Contents 4 Introduction 10 Overview of ESSER and GEER Funds.
+10 A-1.
 What funds are covered in these FAQs?
-9 ESSER Formula Funds to LEAs 10 A-2.
+11 ESSER Formula Funds to LEAs 12 A-2.
 How does an SEA allocate ESSER formula funds to LEAs?
-10 A-3.
+12 A-3.
 How may an LEA use ESSER funds?
-10 A-4.
-Does ARP ESSER include any new provisions for LEAs that ESSER I and ESSER II do not? .
-12 A-5.
+12 A-4.
+Does ARP ESSER include any new provisions for LEAs that ESSER I and ESSER II do not?
+15 A-4.a.
+Are LEAs required to periodically review their ARP ESSER safe return to in-person instruction and continuity of services plans?
+(New December 7, 2022) A-4.b.
+In meeting the ARP ESSER requirement to use at least 20 percent of its ARP ESSER allocation to address the academic impact of lost instructional time and address the disproportionate impact of COVID-19 on underserved populations, may an LEA include the costs associated with implementing an evidence-based strategy that advances this purpose?
+(New December 7, 2022) Ţ A-5.
 Is there a deadline by which an SEA must award ESSER funds to LEAs?
-14 A-6.
+17 A-6.
 May an SEA or a State legislature limit an LEA's use of ESSER formula funds?
-15 A-7.
+17 A-7.
 May an SEA or a State legislature limit how long an LEA has to access or spend its ESSER formula funds?
-15 ESSER Funds Reserved at the SEA Level 15 A-8.
+18 ESSER Funds Reserved at the SEA Level 18 A-8.
 May an SEA reserve any ESSER I and II funds for the SEA's use?
-15 A-9.
+18 A-9.
 May an SEA reserve any ARP ESSER funds for the SEA's use?
 A-10.
 What does it mean for a program to be evidence-based?
-16 A-11.
-Must an SEA engage in meaingful consultation before determining how to use the ARP ESSE funds it reserves?
-A-12.
+19 A-11.
+Must an SEA engage in meaningful consultation before determining how to use the ARP ESSE funds it reserves? ΞR A-12.
 How may an SEA use its ESSER SEA Reserve funds?
-17 GEER 17 A-13.
+20 GEER 20 A-13.
 Which entities may receive emergency grants from a Governor through the GEER Fund?
-17 A-14.
+20 A-14.
 Is a Governor required to award GEER funds to each category of eligible entities (i.e., LEAs, IHEs, and education-related entities)?
-A-15.
+20 A-15.
 How may an LEA use GEER funds?
-Other Provisions A-16.
+21 Other Provisions 21 A-16.
 Do the requirements in the Uniform Guidance apply to ESSER and GEER Funds?
-A-17.
+21 A-17.
 May ESSER and GEER funds be used in combination with ("braided with") other funding?
-A-18.
+22 A-18.
 Is there a "supplement not supplant" requirement for ESSER and GEER funds?
-A-19.
-Do CARES Act funds need to be obligated prior to obligating CRRSA Act and ARP Act fund A-20.
-Do the Buy American Act provisions apply to ESSER and GEER?
-A-21.
-May ESSER and GEER funds be used to improve cybersecurity?
-21 A-22.
-May an SEA or LEA use ESSER and GEER funds to develop or implement an innovative approach to providing instruction to accelerate learning and mitigate the effects of lost instructional time for those students most impacted by the COVID-19 pandemic?
+22 A-19.
+Do CARES Act funds need to be obligated prior to obligating CRRSA Act and ARP Act funds ?
+23